turingschool/curriculum/source/projects/blogger.markdown

 end
 ```

 The only new bit here is the `update` method.
 It's very similar to `Article.new` where you can pass in the hash of form data.
 It changes the values in the object to match the values submitted with the form.
-One difference from `new` is that `update_attributes` automatically saves the changes.
+One difference from `new` is that `update` automatically saves the changes.

 We use the same `article_params` method as before so that we only
 update the attributes we're allowed to.